Unitary Interactions Do Not Yield Outcomes: Attempting to Model "Wigner's Friend": Critique of Interpretation of the Experiment

 \section{Critique of Interpretation of the Experiment}

-The first thing to note about the portrayal of the PF*s' ``measurement'' interactions with the source photons {\it a} and {\it b} is that they overlook the fact that these are in an entangled state, and that the interaction with the PF*s just increases the entanglement by correlating $\alpha$ with $a$ and $\beta$ with $b$, respectively.
+The first thing to note about the authors' portrayal of the PF*s' ``measurement'' interactions with the source photons {\it a} and {\it b} is that they misleadingly suppress the fact that the latter are in an entangled state.
+Their interaction with the PF*s then just increases the entanglement by correlating $\alpha$ with $a$ and $\beta$ with $b$, respectively.
 This means that all the individual photons are in improper mixed states.
-The ``Friends'' are nothing more than pointers P as discussed in the previous section, and as we have already seen, correlated pointers alone do not yield actual outcomes.
+Thus, the putative ``Friends'' are nothing more than pointers P as discussed in the previous section, and as we have already seen, correlated pointers alone do not yield actual outcomes.
 Yet the authors seem to suggest that they are in proper mixed states.
 Specifically, the Appendix contains the following statement and characterization of the interaction:

 ``{\it Depending on the state of the incoming photon}, the operation performed by Alice's friend transforms the overall state as follows: